Frequently Asked Questions (and the answers) for MFA applicants

 Can I defer my entry into the program once I’ve been accepted?

-You can defer for one year, with the permission of the MFA Graduate Program Director and the Dean.
+You can defer for one year, with the permission of the CVPA Coordinator for Graduate Studies and Research and the Dean.

 Can I enroll part-time?